plemeri/InSPyReNet/README.md

 [2022.10.20] :new: We trained our model on [Dichotomous Image Segmentation dataset (DIS5K)](https://xuebinqin.github.io/dis/index.html) and showed competitive results!
 Trained checkpoint and pre-computed segmentation masks are available in [Checkpoints](#checkpoints) and [Pre-Computed Saliency Maps](#pre-computed-saliency-maps) section.
 Also, you can check our qualitative and quantitative results in [Results](#results) section.

+[2022.10.28] Multi GPU training for latest pytorch is now available.

 ## Demo :rocket:

 [Image Sample](./figures/demo_image.gif) | [Video Sample](./figures/demo_video.gif)